-There is plain old FTP protocol, but there is also FTPS and SFTP.
+There is a plain old FTP protocol, but FTPS and SFTP.
 So, how do they differ?
-Here’s a comparison of FTP vs FTPS vs SFTP.
+Here’s a comparison of FTP vs. FTPS vs. SFTP.

-FTP, FTPS, and SFTP are protocols that are used to transfer files over a network.
-While the acronyms for these protocols are similar, there are some key differences among them.
-The main ones are how data is exchanged, the level of security provided and firewall considerations.
+FTP, FTPS, and SFTP are protocols used to transfer files over a network.
+While the acronyms for these protocols are similar, some key differences among them.
+The main ones are how data is exchanged, the level of security provided, and firewall considerations.

-While choosing between FTP, FTPS, and SFTP, weighing the pros and cons of each option will allow users to have a better understanding of the available choices.
+While choosing between FTP, FTPS, and SFTP, weighing the pros and cons of each option will allow users to understand the available choices better.

 FTP stands for File Transfer Protocol.
-It was developed in the 1970s to allow files to be transferred between a client and a server on a computer network.
+It was created in the 1970s to allow file transfers between a client and a server on a computer network.

-FTP exchanges data using two separate channels known as the command channel and data channel.
+FTP exchanges data using two separate channels known as the command and data channels.
 The command channel typically runs on server port 21 and is responsible for accepting client connections and handling the exchange of simple commands between an FTP client and server.
-For transferring the files and folders FTP uses a separate connection called data channel.

 In short, FTP uses one connection for commands and the other for sending and receiving data.